Virgin Media launches Intelligent Wi-Fi – but check you're on the best deal first

 - Wi-Fi boosters.
 If the Connect App cannot improve signal strength, it will suggest using a wireless booster.
 You can choose to buy your own or can order one from Virgin Media via the app.

-Virgin's wireless booster uses the power cables in your home to extend the signal strength and costs £3/mth on a 30 day contract – though you'll need to return it if you cancel.
+Virgin's wireless booster uses the power cables in your home to extend the signal strength and costs £3/month on a 30-day contract – though you'll need to return it if you cancel.
 Additional boosters are £2/mth or those with a Full House or VIP TV bundle can get up to three boosters at no charge.

 We've found similar powerline Wi-Fi boosters retailing from £25, so always look for the best deal before signing up.

 As the Hub 3 router was introduced more than 18 months ago, and most contracts are shorter than this, you could already be out of contract.

 If your original contract with Virgin Media has ended and you've moved onto a rolling contract without negotiating a new deal, you could be paying hundreds of pounds a year more than the promotional rate you originally signed up to.
 This won't always be the case though, so here's how to check:

 - Check your account or call Virgin Media to see if you have passed the minimum contract term.
 If you're still in contract, diarise to check for new deals at least a month before the expiry date.